How to Make an Availability Schedule in Excel (with Easy Steps)

 Skeleton of the Scheduling Table is Built

-After you are done with building the table skeleton, you need to give the necessary headings to the columns you just added to the table.
-You can add as many columns as you want to accommodate necessary information inside the table.
-But do not flow the table with unnecessary columns which can damage the integrity of the table.
+After building the table skeleton, provide the necessary headings to the columns just added to the table.
+Add as many columns as needed to accommodate necessary information inside the table, but avoid unnecessary columns which might damage the integrity of the table.

 Necessary Column Headings are Added

-The row number is equal to the number of people for whom the scheduling is applicable.
-Add as many people as you need and fill the rows with corresponding information according to the columns.
+The number of rows is equal to the number of people for whom the scheduling is applicable.
+Add as many people as needed and fill the rows with corresponding information according to the columns.

 Necessary Rows with Corresponding Information are Added

-Finally, you can generate the following VBA code, which will automatically turn the cell color into red whenever an employee is not available for any particular day.
-Also, if that person is somehow available, the cell will be colorless automatically.
+Finally, we can generate the following VBA code which will automatically turn the cell color red whenever an employee is not available for any particular day.
+If that person is in fact available, the cell will revert to colorless automatically.

 Opening Visual Basic Window

-Then, double-click on the sheet name inside which you want to write the code.
+• Double-click on the sheet name in which to apply the code.

 Writing Space for the Generated Code